bevyengine/bevy/release-content/migration-guides/entity_deduplication.md

 - `UnsafeEntityCell::get_mut_assume_mutable_by_id`

-For example, if your cell can access all components without violating aliasing rules, use the `All` scope.
-If your cell can only access a specific set of components without violating aliasing rules, consider using `Filtered` or `Except` scopes.
+For example, if your cell can access all components without violating aliasing rules, use `All`.
+If your cell can only access a specific set of components without violating aliasing rules, consider using `Filtered` or `Except`.
 If you are able to validate externally that you won't violate aliasing rules by accessing a particular component, you may use `All`.